MCDReforged/MCDReforged/docs/source/quick_start.rst

 Launch from source
 ------------------

 Instead of installing MCDR from pypi, you can execute the source file of MCDR directly.
+Notes: This is mostly for development purpose

-Download the source files of MCDR in the `github release page <https://github.com/Fallen-Breath/MCDReforged/releases>`__, and decompress the file to your server folder
+Download the source files of MCDR via cloning the repository or github action, and decompress the file if needed

 .. code-block::

-   my_mcdr_server/
+   my_mcdr_server_in_source/
     ├─ mcdreforged/
     │   └─ ..
     ├─ MCDReforged.py
     └─ ..

-Then you can start MCDR with the same command as above
+Enter directory ``my_mcdr_server_in_source/`` and you can start MCDR with the same command as above

 .. code-block:: bash